COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 Acting Chancellor Angela Merkel has long favored stricter measures to curb the pandemic.
 Ahead of the meeting, she described the current pandemic situation as "dramatic."

-Germany's vaccination quota stands at only around 68% and is even lower in the regions in the East and South of the country, where infection and hospitalization rates have reached record highs.
+Germany's vaccination quota stands at only around 68% and is even lower in the country's eastern and southern regions, where infection and hospitalization rates have reached record highs.

-In response to the soaring numbers, Saxony and Bavaria, already imposed 2G restrictions earlier this month, allowing free movement only for the vaccinated and recovered.
+In response to the soaring numbers, the states of Saxony and Bavaria already imposed "2G" restrictions earlier this month, allowing free movement only for the vaccinated and recovered.

 On Thursday, more than 65,000 new infections were registered across the country in 24 hours.
 Health officials are warning that the number is likely to at least double.